This page is for the academic year 2013-14. The current handbook year is 2019-20

 the learning outcomes of the module

-- The problem exercises provide opportunities for feedback, for students to gauge their progress and for staff to monitor progress throughout the duration of the module.
+- The practical classes and laboratory assessment provide opportunity for feedback, for students to gauge their progress and for staff to monitor progress throughout the duration of the module.

 Teaching Methods and Contact Hours